 6) Steeler (1983)

 How many of you are familiar with Rik Fox?
 If you aren’t— you should be.
 I’ll put it out there…Rik Fox is one of the most underrated and simultaneously unlucky musicians within the genre of Metal.
 Yeah…I’ll die on that hill.
 Early in his career, he was good friends with Peter Criss (KISS) and even dated Peter’s sister, so he was very well connected from the start.
-To make a long story short, Rik was one of the founding members of W.A.S.P. and also is responsible for naming the band, and even recorded some early demos in his short four-month tenure with the band.
+To make a long story short, Rik was one of the founding members of W.A.S.P. and also is responsible for naming the band, and even recorded some early demos in his short four-month tenure.
 While he was only in W.A.S.P. for a moment in time, his influence was felt forever throughout the band through their early and now classic music and through their enduring sound, which Rik helped develop.
 Anyway, after that, Rik joined Steeler through a newspaper ad.
 Steeler was a band of true promise, considering it boasted a young Yngwie Malmsteen on guitar, Ron Keel on vocals, and Mark Edwards on drums.
 In relatively short order, the band went on to record their debut, the self-titled record, Steeler, and it’s a true gem.
 This album, along with Mötley Crüe’s Too Fast For Love, could be and should be considered the archetype for basically all Hair and Glam Metal that came thereafter.
 However, six months into his tenure with Steeler, fate would again screw over Rik Fox, as his bandmates inexplicably jettisoned him from Steeler.
 Things fell apart shortly thereafter, with Malmsteen joining Alcatrazz and then going solo.
 As for the rest of the band, more specifically Rik Fox…there is a story there, and I plan to tell it.
 Stay tuned for my interview with Rik in the coming weeks.
 As for the record…go find it.
 You need it.

 5) Badlands (1989)